amarinkovic/.dotfiles/README.md

 echo "source ~/.dotfiles/.myrc" >> ~/.zshrc
 ```

-Everything else in this repo is setup laid out to be used with [GNU Stow](https://www.gnu.org/software/stow/).
+Everything else in this repo is laid out to be used with [GNU Stow](https://www.gnu.org/software/stow/).
 Following tools can be configured using `stow` command:

 - Allacrity: `stow alacritty`
 - Git: `stow git`